Leisure (Food/SBK ‘93) Rating: B

 Think Tank (Food Virgin '03) Rating: B+

 Coming off their weakest album since their debut and then losing guitarist Graham Coxon, previously an essential member of the band, things did not bode well for Blur, which makes the consistent quality of Think Tank that much more of a pleasant surprise.
 Needless to say, now more than ever Blur is Damon Albarn’s band.
 Perhaps emboldened by his successful recent side projects (his Mali Music album and his "virtual band" Gorillaz, whose self-titled debut outsold any Blur album in the U.S.!), Think Tank successfully recasts Blur, not for the first time, in a new light.
 By embracing a more danceable, funky, sample-heavy electronic direction, adding dreamily atmospheric space ballads, African and Middle Eastern influences, and accentuating the rhythm section of bassist Alex James and drummer Dave Rowntree, Blur are still extremely experimental but without abandoning their accessibility.
 After all, Blur trademarks such as singable “la la la” vocal hooks tie this version of the band to previous ones, and though perhaps the album's subtle charms require a bit of effort to “get” and there are few obvious classic tracks this time out, the rewards are well worth it.
 Albarn claims the album to be about “politics and love,” but in reality it’s (thankfully) mostly about the latter.
 Fittingly, there are some stellar ballads on this album, in particular the ironically titled “Out Of Time,” which is timeless, and “Good Song” and “Sweet Song,” which are more aptly titled.
 On the more rocking front, “Crazy Beat” (the Fatboy Slim-produced first single) is an annoying attempt at a danceable but rocking party tune that's somewhat salvaged by its catchy "yeah yeah yeahs," while the paranoid Middle Eastern punker “We’ve Got A File On You” is fun for the minute it lasts.
 Elsewhere, several highly experimental and mostly successful songs include “On The Way To The Club,” which rides a sexy, atmospheric, and quite exotic space groove, “Brothers And Sisters,” a slow, funky sing along, “Caravan,” a mellow, draggy ballad somewhat salvaged by its dreamy "la la la" vocals, “Moroccan Peoples Revolutionary Bowls Club,” a funky rhythm-based track reminiscent of Soul Coughing on which Rowntree excels, and “Jets,” which loops a slinky little riff alongside some deep fried bass before veering off into some spirited free jazz courtesy of an extended sax solo.
 What these and other highly experimental but completely successful songs such as “Ambulance” (dig its hazy danceability and vocal hooks), “Gene By Gene” (catchy, lightly funky pseudo-reggae), and “Battery In Your Leg” (the album’s affecting last song which is the only one to feature Coxon) have in common is that they are the product of people having fun with their newfound freedom.
 The album isn’t perfect by any means, as there’s little stylistic flow and their electronic experiments and excessive use of Pro Tools at times seem a sorry substitute for Coxon’s creativity.
 However, most of these songs offer something to recommend them by, as by and large Think Tank exceeded expectations by being so forward-looking, far ranging, and flat-out interesting.
 Post Think Tank, Albarn has kept busy, releasing two additional Gorillaz albums, Demon Days (2005) and Plastic Beach (2010), and, with a different cast of musicians, The Good, The Bad & The Queen was released to generally positive reviews in 2007.
 For his part, Coxon has released a steady stream of solo albums, though I haven't heard any of them.
-Blur regrouped for a highly successful tour in 2010, but it remains to be seen whether additional Blur albums will emerge.
+Blur regrouped with Coxon for a highly successful tour in 2010, but it remains to be seen whether additional Blur albums will emerge.